AlignMixup: Improving Representations By Interpolating Aligned Features: AlignMixup

 \paragraph{Mixup}

-We follow~\cite{verma2019manifold} in mixing the representations from different layers of the network, focusing on the deepest layers at or near the latent space.
+We follow~\citep{verma2019manifold} in mixing the representations from different layers of the network, focusing on the deepest layers near the classifier.
 We are given two labeled images $(x, y), (x', y') \in \cX \times Y$.
-We draw an \emph{interpolation factor} $\lambda \in [0,1]$ from $\Beta(\alpha, \alpha)$~\cite{zhang2018mixup} and then we interpolate labels $y, y'$ linearly by the \emph{standard} mixup operator
+We draw an \emph{interpolation factor} $\lambda \in [0,1]$ from $\Beta(\alpha, \alpha)$~\citep{zhang2018mixup} and then we interpolate labels $y, y'$ linearly by the \emph{standard} mixup operator

 and inputs $x, x'$ by the generic formula